scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 In the **/entities/datamanger** script, three functions are in charge of publishing updates to the dashboard:

 - publishUpdatesMovingType(): publishes events of type "moving" in addition to the average speed.
-As you can see, it sets the id to "latest_moving". which means that any widget listening to this id will consume the message
+As you can see, it sets the message id to "latest_moving". which means that only widgets listening to this id will consume the message
 ```
 event.averageSpeed = getAverageSpeed(event.deviceId);
 var resp = publish("responseChannel", {id: "latest_moving", result: event});
 ```
 - publishUpdatesStopType(): publishes events of type "stop".
-The function actually performs to publish() calls, one of them containing data specifically formatted to be used by the map widget of the dashboard
+The function actually performs to publish() calls, one of them containing data specifically formatted to be used by the map widget of the dashboard.
+This time, we have used a different message id (latest_stop), to only target the widgets that are interested in this id
 ```
 var resp = publish("responseChannel", {id: "latest_stop", result: event});
 resp = publish("responseChannel", {id: "latest_map", result: util.formatData(event)});